 Of course, there are other prints you could play with aside from animal ones and florals.
 Namely, try something that combines prints and textures — like snakeskin.
 Actually, if you’re really trying to stay up-to-date with the latest trends, you’ll want to invest in crocodile skin shoes.
 I’ve had my eye on a pair of yellow faux croc shoes with chunky heels for weeks now!

-Alternately, you could try a more watered-down version of this trend, which is a clean, color-blocked shoe.
+Alternatively, you could try a more watered-down version of this trend, which is a clean, color-blocked shoe from Stride Wise.
 In this style, every section of the shoe is usually a distinct hue.
 So the toe area will be a different color than the heel — and sneakers will usually have a colored sole as well.
 This style is a great way to add a pop of color to your outfit without going overboard.

 These kinds of shoes usually have blocks of primary colors, which gives the trend a bit of an ’80s vibe.
 But you don’t necessarily have to make it bright and poppy.
 Even white and tan color blocking might bring some interest to an otherwise ordinary shoe.